 Check the Cincinati Zoo volunter page for the most current internships.

 Every internship experience is different.
 Therefore, requirements for setting up and carrying out internships for credit will vary.
 For example, expectations and requirements for a local internship for several credits that is part of your semester's course schedule will be quite different from a full-time internship carried out at a location that is off campus, out-of-state, or in another country.

-ASCI internships may earn from 1 to 15 credits.
+ASCI internships may earn from 1 to 15 credits (most are 1-3).
 The number of credits assigned to a given internship will depend on the:

 - Number of hours involved